hddananjaya/HiddenSSIDRevealer/README.md

 aircrack-ng + WireShark + inbuilt Intel WLAN chipset is capable of receiving raw packets on Kali Linux.

-Hence Nodemcu is small, can power up using a mobile, has inbuilt wifi adapter, we can do more interesting stuff with it..
+Hence Nodemcu is small, can power up using a mobile, has inbuilt wifi adapter, we can do more interesting stuff with it.